Intuit Art Museum: Collection

 Intuit is one of the few museums in the world that exclusively shows self-taught and outsider art.
 The permanent collection includes artists such as William Hawkins, William Dawson, Minnie Evans, Howard Finster, Wesley Willis, Lee Godie, Mr. Imagination, and Joseph Yoakum.
 Like many outsider artists, the artists represented in Intuit's collections have often faced significant life challenges, such as mental illness or institutionalization.

 The museum took ownership of the contents of Henry Darger's apartment in 2000, and in 2008 opened a permanent exhibit recreating the artist's living and working space.
 The most recent renovation of the museum included refurbishing this exhibit, now on a below-ground level.

+In February of 2026, the museum announced the addition of 61 works, from two collectors, Gordon W. Bailey of Los Angeles and the late Jan Petry, who had been a long-time supporter of the museum.

 Programming

 Intuit has created multiple social outreach programs, coordinating with schools, libraries, and other organizations to promote arts in education.
 IntuiTeens is an annual summer program where teenagers collaborate with teen mentors, professional artists, and community organizations to develop their art skills.
 The Teacher Fellowship Program provides teachers at Chicago Public Schools with the skills to introduce their students to non-traditional materials and methods.
 Intuit programs have also included workshops for people with dementia, low vision and blindness, and developmental disabilities.

 The museum has also hosted an Intuit Show of Folk and Outsider Art and publishes an annual magazine, The Outsider.